-Douglas College Bachelor of Physical Education and Coaching (BPEC) believes in "learn by doing" and where better to learn, than in the actual employment sites students are training and preparing for.
+At Douglas College, we believe in ‘learn by doing’.
 It is this ideology that provides the framework for the BPEC Fieldwork courses, whereby students are paired with mentors in the community.
 Placements provide students with the opportunity to observe, assist, dialogue on issues and network with experts in the field.

 Fieldwork Sites can be in, but are not limited to: